-Prior to this project, the domestic hot water (DHW) was generated by different gas-fired boilers depending on the season.
-In the heating season, two large 3,077 MW (10,500 MBtu/hr) gas-fired boilers, dating from original construction, were used for DHW production and also provided hot water for hydronic space heating.
+Prior to this project, domestic hot water (DHW) was generated by different gas-fired boilers depending on the season.
+In the heating season, two large 3,077 MW (10,500 MBtu/hr) gas-fired boilers, dating from the original construction, were used for DHW production and also provided hot water for hydronic space heating.
 These large boilers were turned off during the cooling season and three smaller gas-fired boilers, ranging from 88 MW (300 MBtu/hr) to 147 MW (500 MBtu/hr), were used instead.
 One of these three smaller boilers provided DHW for the tower and two were dedicated for the fitness centre change rooms.
 The DHW was stored in two large 1,325 L (350 US gallon) storage tanks, both original to the building.

 The copper risers, running vertically through two mechanical shafts beside the elevator shaft, were also original to the building and had begun to leak on occasion.
-This signalled to Colliers that the risers were approaching the end of their long service life and required replacement.
+This signaled to Colliers that the risers were approaching the end of their long service life and required replacement.

 Each year, Kingsett Capital, one of the building owners, holds an Innovation in Sustainability competition for projects at their managed properties.
-For the 2020 competition, Kingsett indicated that they were particularly interested in seeing submissions focused on technologies that are cutting-edge, have not yet scaled up to mass adoption or are new to the Canadian or North American market.
+For the 2020 competition, Kingsett indicated that they were particularly interested in seeing submissions focused on technologies that are cutting-edge, have not yet scaled up to mass adoption, or are new to the Canadian or North American market.
 The award prize was a $50,000 contribution towards the winning project.

-For its submission to the competition, Colliers proposed to combine the planned replacement of the aging risers with electrification of the tower’s DHW system as a means to significantly reduce the building’s GHG emissions.
+For its submission to the competition, Colliers proposed to combine the planned replacement of the aging risers with the electrification of the tower’s DHW system as a means to significantly reduce the building’s GHG emissions.
 The electrification project included decoupling the large boilers from the DHW systems, replacing the boiler serving the tower with two sets of all-electric, CO2-based heat pumps for year-round DHW generation, and installation of new DHW storage tanks.
 Electrification of the DHW system for the change rooms was not part of the proposal because the two boilers for this system were less than ten years old.

-The project won the internal competition, was approved for some additional funding from the CleanBC Better Buildings program, and Colliers was tasked with implementing it.
+The project won the internal competition, and was approved for some additional funding from the CleanBC Better Buildings program, and Colliers was tasked with implementing it.

 To begin, the DHW system was assessed by SES Consulting to ensure proper sizing of the new equipment.
-They began with an audit of all the plumbing fixtures to determine the quantity of fixtures and their flow rates.
+They began with an audit of all the plumbing fixtures to determine the number of fixtures and their flow rates.
 SES then used guidelines from the American Society of Plumbing Engineers (ASPE) to approximate the size and number of Sanden SANCO2™Generation 3 heat pump water heaters and the number of Sanden water storage tanks required for the project.
-Because the ASPE guidelines can lead to over-sizing of equipment, SES refined the sizing calculations with a third party-reviewed, manual calculation which took into account low-flow fixtures and time-of-day usage patterns for certain fixtures.
+Because the ASPE guidelines can lead to oversizing of equipment, SES refined the sizing calculations with a third party-reviewed, manual calculation which took into account low-flow fixtures and time-of-day usage patterns for certain fixtures.
 This ensured that the equipment was more appropriately sized for the specific hot water heating demands of the building.

 Because the tower’s DHW system is divided into two loops – one serving the upper 16 floors of the building and one serving the floors below, two separate right-sizing exercises had to be undertaken.
 It was determined that six heat pumps and four 450 L (119 US gallon) storage tanks would be required for the upper system.
 Four heat pumps and three 450 L storage tanks would be required for the lower system.
 Because the original boilers were retained to continue to provide space heating for the building, the new all-electric DHW heating plants required a new home.
 Non-tenanted space on the top floor and parkade level was converted to secondary mechanical rooms to accommodate the new equipment.